-Funding allocation is to support the development and implementation of the strategy by a local service provider.
+Funding allocation is to support the development and implementation of the strategy by

 Thunder Bay and Sudbury-Manitoulin District Opportunity

 Access to trained professionals resulting in high quality, needs-based, one-to-one, consultative-type Applied Behaviour Analysis services.

 With the implementation of the new Ontario Autism Program, service capacity throughout the North Region of Ontario has declined.
 The decline is a result of the reduction of trained professionals available to provide high-quality autism services.